dkassab/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 gcloud projects list
 ```

 If you used Google Cloud before you may have more than one project.
 Make sure you change to your preferred project.
-If you never used Google Cloud before you can skip this command` line.
+If you never used Google Cloud before you can skip this command.

 ```
 gcloud config set project [PROJECT_ID]